rpazyaquian/personal-site/README.md

 * Job Application
 	Includes a job title, job description, company, offering, date submitted, whether or not you have sent a thank-you letter.
 JobApps controller, JobApp model, jobapp resource.
 Wait, if I'm not implementing authentication, should I bother making a Rails controller, since I'm not gonna be using the database?
 In that case, should I make something that DOES use the database?

-## Other

-Maybe I'll just have the application controller handle the static pages.